tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 ## Introduction

 PDF (Portable Document Format) is a widely used file format for sharing documents.
-However, extracting useful information from PDFs can be challenging.
+However, extracting useful information from PDFs can be immensely challenging.
 This is where Indexify comes in.
 Indexify is a powerful tool that provides various extractors to help you extract text, images, and tables from PDF documents efficiently.

 ### Sample Input

 | Sample PDF Page |
 |:---------------:|